hmy0210/vpn-stability-ranking/gas/README.md

 # Google Apps Script Files

-This directory contains all Google Apps Script files for the VPN Stability Ranking system.
+This directory contains all Google Apps Script files for the Tokyo VPN Speed Monitor.

 ## 📦 Files